(VERSION FRANÇAISE SUIT)

 Despite the bad news for McGill, there was a silver lining in the result as UdeS only won by a margin of 13 points, giving McGill the head-to-head tiebreaker on point-differential should the teams end up tied in the standings.
 The Redbirds won the first meeting of the season by 16 points (38-22).
 The result improved Sherbrooke's lifetime record against McGill to 22-14 since the Vert & Or inaugurated their program in 2003.

-McGill leaned on the legs of Latendresse-Regimbald (141 yards rushing, one TD) and freshman running back Jerry Momo (149 yards, one TD).
-Latendresse-Regimbald also threw for 133 yards and a touchdown but was intercepted once.
-The victim of numerous dropped passes and large gains nullified by penalties, he completed only nine of 26 attempts.
-It was a bittersweet result for "ELR", a fourth-year pivot who upped his career totals to 2,335 rushing yards, which surpassed McGill Sports Hall of Famers, namely Shawn Linden (2,323 in five seasons), Michael Soles (2,231 in three years) and David Fleiszer (2,177 in five seasons).
+McGill leaned on the legs of Latendresse-Regimbald (141 yards rushing, one TD) and freshman running back Jerry Momo (148 yards, one TD).
+Latendresse-Regimbald also threw for 138 yards and a touchdown but was intercepted once during a key moment.
+The victim of numerous dropped passes and large gains nullified by penalties, he completed only eight of 25 attempts.
+It was a bittersweet result for "ELR", a fourth-year pivot who upped his career totals to 2,335 rushing yards, which surpassed three McGill Sports Hall of Famers, namely Shawn Linden (2,323 in five seasons), Michael Soles (2,231 in three years) and David Fleiszer (2,177 in five seasons).

 Sherbrooke kicker Jacob Lambert chipped in four field goals, including a persona-best 40-yarder in the fourth that stretched the lead to 27-21 before Martel-Joseph's clinching run.